 There is as yet no cure for multiple sclerosis.
 However, multiple sclerosis therapy can help slow the progression of the disease and control symptoms as well as treat flare-ups.
 In combination, these multiple sclerosis treatments can help people living with the disease to improve their quality of life and functioning.

-Brigham and Women's Hospital provides comprehensive care for patients seeking multiple sclerosis therapy services.
+Brigham and Women's Hospital provides comprehensive care for patients seeking multiple sclerosis treatment services.

 The Multiple Sclerosis Center at Brigham and Women's Hospital offers a full range of specialized multiple sclerosis therapy services from our experienced and caring staff, using the latest innovations in treatment as well as monitoring for signs of progressing disease.
 The Center's new MRI scanner employs one-of-a-kind technology that constructs 3D images of the brain to measure the volume of multiple sclerosis lesions and, over time, whether or not they are growing.
 The Center also has its own immunology laboratory dedicated to blood testing for patients with multiple sclerosis.